c3styx/c3styx/README.md

 ### Games I frequently play:
   DBD, HSR, Genshin, Overwatch, Roblox, Warframe, Minecraft, and Fortnite

-I do play on MacOs and PS4 so I am **VERY** limited but I am down to play whenever and whatever
+I do play on MacOs and PS4 so I am **VERY** limited.
+I am down to play whenever and whatever 🗣️

 ## People that mean a lot to me:
   My Boyfriend, Dante, Cat, Roman, Kovilina, and Camicus